 Major Opportunities Offered By The ERNs for

-- Optimization of care pathways for patients with rare disease: diagnosis, management and access to therapy
+- Optimisation of care pathways for patients with rare disease: diagnosis, management and access to therapy.

 - Possibility of helping Companies to generate new clinical trial designs based on the right choice of the primary and secondary endpoints based on the well characterised patient population followed by the ERN.